luluse/squirrel/README.md

 # React project

-Playing with hooks and redux.
+## Overview

-#### A collection of my friends.
+ A collection of my friends.
 Search bar helps me narrowing down my search when looking for a friend in the list.

+## Tools
+- React
+- Redux
+- Hooks
+- Tachyons
+- deployed on gh-pages

 ### [deployed app](https://luluse.github.io/squirrel/)